Khamba Thoibi Sheireng

-The Khamba Thoibi Sheireng, also spelled as the Khamba Thoibi Seireng (ꯈꯝꯕ ꯊꯣꯏꯕꯤ ꯁꯩꯔꯦꯡ), is a 1940 Meitei language classical epic poem based on the ancient love story of Khuman prince Khamba and Moirang princess Thoibi of Moirang kingdom of Ancient Kangleipak (early Manipur).
+The Khamba Thoibi Sheireng, also spelled as the Khamba Thoibi Seireng (ꯈꯝꯕ ꯊꯣꯏꯕꯤ ꯁꯩꯔꯦꯡ), is a Classical Meitei language epic poem based on the ancient love story of Khuman prince Khamba and Moirang princess Thoibi of Ancient Moirang kingdom of Ancient Kangleipak (early Manipur).
 It is the magnum opus of Hijam Anganghal, the "Bard of Samurou".
 It is regarded as the national epic of the Manipuris.
-It is regarded as the greatest of all the epic poems in Meitei literature, with 39,000 verses, even longer than the Ramayana.
+It is regarded as the greatest of all the epic poems in Meitei literature, with 39,000 verses, thereby being the third longest Indian epic poem, next to the Mahabharata and the Ramayana.

-The epic saga is one of the major elements of the ancient body of chronicles Epic cycles of incarnations ("Moirang Shayon") as well as "Moirang Kangleirol" (ancient Moirang legends), two of the largest Meitei cultural resources of Manipur.